 A fascial closure is done at the 15mm port site and skin closure done at all sites.

-Currently, the 30-day morbidity and mortality of a laparoscopic sleeve gastrectomy in the literature ranges from 0-17.5% and 0-1.2% respectively.
+Currently, the 30-day morbidity and mortality of laparoscopic sleeve gastrectomy in the literature range from 0-17.5% and 0-1.2% respectively.

 As with many operations, complications can be divided into early and late.

-The incidence of postoperative leak in laparoscopic sleeve gastrectomy is between 2 and 3%.
-The cause of leak in sleeve gastrectomy patients is increased pressure relayed on the staple line in the setting of relative ischemia.
+The incidence of a postoperative leak in laparoscopic sleeve gastrectomy is between 2 and 3%.
+The cause of the leak in sleeve gastrectomy patients is increased pressure relayed on the staple line in the setting of relative ischemia.
 This is typically located just below the GE junction where there is relative ischemia due to the dependence on the sacrificed short gastric vessels.
-Increase in pressure may be due to a distal narrowing caused by a small caliber bougie, stricturing, or technical error of firing the stapler too close to the incisura angularis is.
-There has been mixed results and opinions on whether staple line reinforcement can decrease postoperative leak rate and further studies are needed.
-It has been demonstrated that a larger bougie size will decrease the incidence of leak in sleeve gastrectomy patients.
+An increase in pressure may be due to a distal narrowing caused by a small-caliber bougie, stricturing, or technical error of firing the stapler too close to the incisura angularis is.
+There have been mixed results and opinions on whether staple line reinforcement can decrease postoperative leak rate and further studies are needed.
+It has been demonstrated that a larger bougie size will decrease the incidence of leaks in sleeve gastrectomy patients.

-Severe GERD is a relative contra indication to sleeve gastrectomy.
-There have been conflicting results in the literature, but many have advocated development or worsening of reflux symptoms.
-First line therapy are PPIs, but if the patient has severe symptoms and is refractory to medical treatment, they may require conversion to a Roux-en-Y gastric bypass.
+Severe GERD is a relative contraindication to sleeve gastrectomy.
+There have been conflicting results in the literature, but many have advocated the development or worsening of reflux symptoms.
+First-line therapy is PPIs, but if the patient has severe symptoms and is refractory to medical treatment, they may require conversion to a Roux-en-Y gastric bypass.